sagorranait/sagorranait/README.md

 - 👋 Hi, I’m Sagor Rana
 - 👀 I’m interested in learning new things.
-- 🌱 I’m currently learning WP Plugin and JavaScript(ReactJs)
+- 🌱 I’m currently learning WP Plugin and JavaScript(ReactJs, Vuejs, Nodejs)
 - 💞️ I’m looking to collaborate on WP Plugin and ReactJs.
 - 📫 How to reach me, You can mail me this email address (sagorranait@gmail.com)